Yes, wecashanycar buys any car regardless of its condition.

 The Tesla Model S is a full-sized luxury, all-electric car that debuted in the market in 2012.
 The vehicle is powered by a 100kWh (360MJ) battery pack and has an EPA range of 335 miles.
 The Model S is also a very fast covering 0-60 mph in 2.5 seconds.
 The Model S is Tesla’s best-selling car and the world’s best-selling plug-in electric car with more than 200,000 sold as of 2017.
 Save for Nissan Leaf, Tesla Model S is also ranked the best-selling electric car.
 Available in three versions: the 75D, 100D and P100D, the Tesla Model S is quite popular in the US, Europe and most recently the UAE.

-The Tesla Model X is a mid-sized all-electric luxury crossover SUV.
+The Tesla Model X is a mid-sized, all-electric luxury crossover SUV.
 Even though the prototype of the Model X was first exhibited at the Tesla design studios in 2012, it was not until 2015 that the first deliveries officially hit the market.
-The Model S borrows heavily from the Tesla Model S and besides the platform, it also uses components that were derived from Model S. The EPA rating for this five-door, 3-row SUV is 237-295 miles.
-As of 2016, Tesla Model X was ranked the seventh best selling electric car in the world.
+The Model S borrows heavily from the Tesla Model S and, besides the platform, it also uses components that were derived from Model S. The EPA rating for this five-door, 3-row SUV is 237-295 miles.
+As of 2016, Tesla Model X was ranked the seventh best-selling electric car in the world.

-Tesla Model 3 is a mid-sized luxury all-electric four-door sedan that was launched in 2016.
-This electric sedan has an EPA rating of 220 miles for the standard battery and 310 miles for Long Range Battery.
-It also comes with an autonomous driving feature that can be used in future.
-Tesla adopts a minimalistic look on the dashboard which features a cent5ral LCD touch screen.
-By the first week of launching, Tesla had 325,000 reservations and the company has had problems keeping up with the demand.
+Tesla Model 3 is a mid-sized, luxury all-electric four-door sedan that was launched in 2016.
+This electric sedan has an EPA rating of 220 miles for the standard battery and 310 miles for long range battery.
+It also comes with an autonomous driving feature that can be used in the future.
+Tesla adopts a minimalistic look on the dashboard, which features a central LCD touchscreen.
+By the first week of launching, Tesla had received 325,000 reservations and the company encountered challenges keeping up with the high demand.